Kelty

-Kelty (Scottish Gaelic: Cailtidh) is a former coal mining village located in Fife, Scotland.
-Lying in the heart of the old mining heartlands of Fife, it is situated on the Fife/Kinross-shire boundary and has a population of around 6,000 residents.
+Kelty (Scottish Gaelic: Cailtidh) is a former coal mining town located in Fife, Scotland.
+Lying in the heart of the old mining heartlands of Fife and adjacent to the M90 motorway, it is situated on the Fife/Kinross-shire boundary and has a population of around 6,000 residents.
 This was nearer to 9,000 when the coal mining industry was still operational in late 1970s and early 1980s.

 Origins

-The origin of the name of the village is somewhat obscure.
+The origin of the name of the town is somewhat obscure.
 It could come from the Scottish Gaelic coillte or coilltean meaning 'wood' or 'woodland' or it could come from the Gaelic cailtidh, a reduced form of the early Gaelic *caleto-dubron, meaning 'hard water'.
 In either case, it was probably originally a Pictish name that was later adapted to Gaelic.

-The town began around 1850 as a mining town linked to several coal mines in the area, mainly owned by the Fife Coal Company and continued to expand with the increase of mines until 1930.
+The town began around 1850 as a mining village linked to several coal mines in the area, mainly owned by the Fife Coal Company and continued to expand with the increase of mines until 1930.
+The vast majority of the settlements within the town were built within the mid-20th century, with expansions continuing into the 21st century; a considerable expansion is currently underway.

-Kelty is located next to the main Edinburgh to Perth road, the M90 motorway, and as a result of this has seen many houses built primarily for commuters to Edinburgh over the past five years.
+Education and amenities

 Kelty has two primary schools, St. Joseph's and Kelty Primary.
 After primary school, the majority of pupils go on to Beath High School, a comprehensive school in Cowdenbeath, or the local Roman Catholic school, St Columba's High School in Dunfermline.
-Kelty also has a modern community centre, and a modern library.
+Kelty also has a modern community centre, with a modern library within.

-The local football team is Kelty Hearts.
-In 2022 they were promoted to League 1 for the first time as League 2 champions.